2012/13 MCAD Merit Scholarship Recipients

-Once successfully enrolled, MCAD students have the opportunity to compete for merit scholarships.
-Over fifty scholarships are awarded every year to BFA, BSc, and MFA students in a variety of areas.
+Once successfully enrolled, MCAD students have the opportunity to compete for Merit Scholarships.
+More than fifty scholarships are awarded every year to undergraduate and graduate students.
 Awards from these scholarships are added to students’ existing financial-aid packages for the next academic year.

 Christopher Alday / Junior, Print Paper BookPrint Paper Book Merit Scholarship—$2,000

 I came to MCAD for the print paper book major and my interest in an interdisciplinary practice.
 Receiving the merit scholarship helps me believe that I’m heading in a fruitful direction and that I can get even more accomplished here at MCAD.

 Jessica Aylward / Senior, Entrepreneurial StudiesVisualization Merit Scholarship

 My project was a campaign for PETA.
 I worked with two creatives in the advertising program to create a full campaign against horse racing.
 It was nice to have my projects acknowledged and to win the scholarship.
 I know this money will help with my loans and help to push my education further.

 Emily Beron / Junior, Drawing and PaintingDrawing and Painting Merit Scholarship—$2,000